walkero-gr/AmigaGCConDocker/README.md

 # AmigaGCConDocker

-AmigaGCConDocker is a project with different Docker images that can be used as the base for a cross-compiling development environment for AmigaOS 4 (ppc-amigaos).
+AmigaGCConDocker is a project with different Docker images that can be used as the base for a cross-compiling development environment for AmigaOS 4 (ppc-amigaos) and MorphOS (ppc-morphos).
 They are based on GCC versions 8, 9, 10 and 11 and they are using Ubuntu OS.
 They have installed everything needed (gcc compiler, SDKs, libraries) for compiling your applications out of the box.

-The purpose of the project is to be an up-to-date, flexible and out-of-the-box solution for cross-compiling applications for Amiga OS4, using the GCC C/C++ compiler.
+The purpose of the project is to be an up-to-date, flexible and out-of-the-box solution for cross-compiling applications for Amiga OS4 or MorphOS, using the GCC C/C++ compiler.
 Those Docker images can be used on CI/CD solutions for automatic testing, compiling, packaging and deployment.

 ## Docker images